 CRA Income Tax Scam

-Scammers pretend to be employees of the Canada Revenue Agency (CRA) and warn that you owe the government back-taxes and if you do not pay a certain amount, you could be jailed, fined, or deported.
+Scammers pretend to be employees of the Canada Revenue Agency (CRA) and warn that you owe the government back taxes and if you do not pay a certain amount, you could be jailed, fined, or deported.
 Over $5 million dollars was lost by Canadians to this scam in 2017.

-A scammer poses as your relative who is in some serious trouble e.g. in jail or stuck while traveling abroad.
+A scammer poses as your relative who is in some serious trouble e.g. in jail or stuck while travelling abroad.
 They appear to know a lot about you and request that you send them some money to assist them.